Master of Finance

 - financial derivative securities covering options, forwards, futures, and OTC derivatives

 As a preprogram requirement, Master of Finance program applicants must have satisfactory knowledge of business statistics, financial management/corporate finance, and microeconomics.
-If you are unable to demonstrate the requisite level of skill required in these areas, you will be encouraged to enroll in preparatory courses prior to entrance into the Master of Finance program.
+If you are unable to demonstrate the requisite level of skill required in these areas, you will be required to complete preparatory courses prior to the start of the first course in the Master of Finance program.

 For the ease of prospective students, the program faculty have developed courses in these prerequisite areas in order to address key competencies and help students gain these skills for the Master of Finance program.
 These self-paced, non-credit courses are available entirely online through Harvard Business Publishing:

-For information about these prerequisite courses email firstname.lastname@example.org.
+For information about these pre-program courses email email@example.com.

 The Master of Finance requires 30 credits.